Frequently Asked Questions

-Why does honey crystallize in the pot?
+Why does honey crystallize (saccharify) in the jar?

 Is sugar added to honey?

-How long can I keep honey?
+How long can I store honey?

 How healthy is honey?